 When it comes to keeping your camper warm or cool, a traditional camper isn’t your best friend.
 The canvas walls don’t hold in heat very well or keep cool air inside if that’s what you’re trying to do.

 While many traditional pop ups do have air conditioner units to help you stay cool, you’ll find it’s much easier to regulate the temperature inside a hard sided pop up.
 Pop ups with hard sides will be able to hold heat in easily and help keep you cool easier during the hottest of trips.
+Need to stay cool during those heated trips?
+You’ll find we carry quite the selection of air conditioner units here at Camping World.

 Hard Sided Pop Ups Offer More Privacy and Security